 This course is offered through the Osher Lifelong Learning Institute (OLLI) at Colorado State University.
 You must be a member of Osher to enroll in this course.

-The first session will be in old downtown Loveland (the Bonnell Building) for lecture/discussion to give context to Bird’s life and explorations.
-Our second session will be a field trip to Sylvan Dale Ranch, a short drive just outside of Loveland where Miss Bird spent part of her trek.
-Our third session will involve a field trip travelling toward Estes Park (car pool options will be discussed).
+Our second session will be a field trip on September 26 from 1:00 - 5:00 PM to Sylvan Dale Ranch, a short drive just outside of Loveland, where Miss Bird spent part of her trek.
+This will be a moderate hike on a foothills trail.